AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

       val rules = @{
          Exception_Propagation_From_Callbacks: [{Forbidden: [("P.SubP", "Param")]}]
       }

-``-R`` option cannot have a parameter, it turns the rule OFF, but all the previously specified rule parameters are stored. ``+R`` option without parameter turns the rule ON with all the previously specified parameters, if any.

 Note that if a rule parameter does not denote the name of an existing subprogram or if its ``parameter`` part does not correspond to any formal